intel-analytics/ipex-llm/python/orca/example/learn/mmcv/faster_rcnn/README.md

 ## Prepare the dataset

-This training example use the kitti_tiny dataset, you can download it from [here](https://download.openmmlab.com/mmdetection/data/kitti_tiny.zip) and unzip the dataset.
+This training example uses the kitti_tiny dataset, you can download it from [here](https://download.openmmlab.com/mmdetection/data/kitti_tiny.zip) and unzip the dataset.

 ## Prepare the environment